-Relationships can be created using the matrix which is a powerful tool for visualizing the relationship between two sets of elements in a spreadsheet like appearance.
-The matrix displays the two sets of element based on the package location and their type.
-The type of relationship can be specified which then displays an arrow which indicates pairs of elements one from x-axis and one from the y-axis are related by the specified relationship.
+Relationships can be created using the matrix, which is a great tool for visualizing the relationship between two sets of elements in a spreadsheet-like appearance.
+The matrix displays the two sets of element based on the Package location and their type.
+The type of relationship can be specified, which then displays an arrow that indicates pairs of elements - one from the x-axis and one from the y-axis are related by the specified relationship.
 A new relationship can be added by right-clicking in an empty cell and selecting 'Create new relationship'.